About Swedfund

 As a development finance institution, taking risk is a pivotal part of our mission and business.
 We are catalytic by taking risks and showcasing opportunities.
 Our ambition is to act as a bridge to private capital and contribute to mobilise private capital to developing countries through investments and feasibility studies that lay the foundation for more investable infrastructure projects.

-Swedfund's risk management method aims to achieve risk optimisation based on our mission goals and business model, rather than risk minimisation in every respect.
+Swedfund's risk management method aims to achieve risk optimisation based on our mission goals and business model, rather than risk minimisation.
+We constantly adapt our approach based on contextual, sector, and operational insights from our work and local presence in Africa, Asia, and Ukraine.